Best Nikon Z lenses

 |

-Available for 1050€, this is a rather decent price, although the DSLR version was a bit cheaper when it came out.
-It is also heavier and bulkier than the DSLR version or the Sony competitor, but still a good choice for a Nikon Z range.
+At around €1,050, the price is fairly reasonable, although the DDSLR version was a bit cheaper when it came out.
+It is also heavier and bulkier than the DDSLR version or the Sony competitor, but still a good choice for a Nikon Z range.

 Nikon Z 24mm f/1.8 S